MillaniaSameh/React-The-Complete-Guide/README.md

 - Component composition = one way to solve prop drilling, the middle component act as a wrapper.
 - Don't do side effects (async code) inside reducers.
 - Thunk: is a function that delays an action until later.
+- Index routes: allows you to define the default route that should be loaded if the parent routes path is active.